 - take down any notes, either personal, group, meeting, or technical

-Although its main focus was to provide great features for software developers, yet ArchBee is also great for other teams like marketing, sales, management, and product.
+Furthermore, although its main focus was to provide great features for software developers, yet ArchBee is also great for other teams like marketing, sales, management, and product.

 If the question you are asking yourself is how much does ArchBee cost, don’t worry.
 In the following, we are covering every aspect of it.
 They have prepared two pricing plans, besides the free one.

-The Growing plan fits best for teams.
+First, the Growing plan fits best for teams.
 In the $50/month, you have included access for ten users, and each one costs $4/month.

-The Scaling plan gives you access to all features that ArchBee has to offer.
+Second, the Scaling plan gives you access to all features that ArchBee has to offer.
 For this plan, in the $100/month, you will get access for ten users, and each extra one costs $6/month.

 Special offers are available for open-source software and non-profit organizations.